JiFish/artemis/README.md

 * **CLS** - Clears the screen.
 This command can also be used in the main interface.
 * **BORDER** x - Set the screen's border color to *x*
 * **CURSOR** x, y - Move the cursor to position *x*, *y*
+* **PLOT** x, y - Draws a psuedo-pixel using the current text color in position *x*, *y*.
+Treats each screen text-cell as 4 pixels giving a psuedo-pixel mode with dimensions twice that of the text mode. (e.g. 80 x 50 pixels in the default mode 1.) _(Note: A limitation of this is PLOT will overwrite the color of previous pixels within the same text-cell.
+This phenomenon is known as "Color Clash.")_
 * **PRINTW** t$, x1, y1, x2, y2[, wrap] - Print text *t$* to a virtual "Window" on-screen.
 The window's top-left position is defined by *x1* and *y1*, and it's bottom-right by *x2* and *y2*.
 If *wrap* is non-zero, *t$* will be wrapped cleanly - avoiding line-breaks in the middle of words.
 (This is the default behaviour.)
 If *t$* is too long, it will be cropped, if it is too short it will be padded with spaces.

 ### Redefining characters and colors